-Foolproof Living’s Summer 2017 Smoothies Series continues with this Strawberry Banana Yogurt Smoothie recipe.
+Foolproof Living’s Summer Smoothie Recipes Series continues with this Strawberry Banana Yogurt Smoothie recipe.
 This icecream-in-a-glass like smoothie is for those of you looking for a refreshing breakfast smoothie or an afternoon pick me up in these hot days summer.

 This post has been sponsored by the Dannon Company and The J.M.
 Smucker Company.
 As always, all thoughts and opinions are mine.

-Now, 15 years later, the yogurt section of most grocery stores has practically taken over the dairy aisle and every one of those friends are eating yogurt.
+Now, 15 years later, the yogurt section of most grocery stores has practically taken over the dairy aisle and every one of those friends is eating yogurt.

 Today’s recipe, Strawberry Banana Yogurt Smoothie , was one of the first smoothies I have ever made.
 Since then I have made hundreds of smoothies with or without yogurt, but still to this day this smoothie is at the top of my favorite smoothies list.